jubinmathew1995/Tweets-Express/README.md

-# TeamTarget
+# Tweet-Express
-A express applicaiton which is used to keep a track on the team's work with a very simplestic design.
+A express applicaiton which can be used to tweet among friends.